Methodology

 Screen your likely aid categories first

-Use the quiz when you want a guided estimate of the aid categories your profile may unlock, including Pell, FSEOG, state grants, loans, work-study, and military-related benefits.
+Use the quiz when you want a guided estimate of the aid categories your profile may unlock.

 Use the Financial Aid QuizScholarship Finder